Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-Many home remodeling projects need a light switch or electric outlet moved from its current location to another spot; sometimes on a totally different wall.
-A fairly straightforward job, until the new wire reaches the first wall stud.
-Often keeping drywall damage to a minimum becomes this project's major challenge.
+Many home remodeling projects require that a light switch or electric outlet be moved from its current location to another spot; sometimes on a totally different wall.
+It's a fairly straightforward job. . . until the new wire reaches the first wall stud.
+Keeping drywall damage to a minimum becomes this project's major challenge.

 When working with electricity, safety must always remain the number one concern.
 Never work on a live circuit and always turn the power off at the circuit breaker.
 Before starting this type of project, check the local building codes to determine if the project requires a licensed contractor and a permit.

 Sometimes the electric-service panel does not have proper circuit-breaker identification.
 If this is the case, plug a lamp into the outlet or turn on the light switch.
 Turn the suspected room's circuit breaker off.
 If the light did not turn off, try a different circuit breaker.
 Repeat this until the light turns off, and then mark the appropriate circuit breaker for future reference.
 Keep the circuit breaker off for the remainder of the project.